 If you’ve ever wondered how “fault” is established in traffic accidents, keep reading.
-If you are injured by a negligent driver in Georgia – it can happen to anyone – you’ll need to know how fault is determined in our state in traffic accident cases with injuries.
+If you are injured by a negligent driver in Georgia – it can happen to anyone – you’ll need to know how a car accident lawyer will help determine fault in our state in traffic accident cases with injuries.

 In personal injury cases arising from accidents with injuries, fault is typically assigned to a driver who was negligent.
 When a driver’s negligence causes another person’s injury, the negligent driver is deemed at-fault and is considered liable for the victim’s personal injury or injuries.